NIHR BioResource: Our contribution to COVID-19 research:

 Our researchers have done a lot of very successful work following the phenotyping of patients over time and severity of disease.
 You can see all of the COVID-19 related studies we have supported on our Studies page

 We are no longer recruiting to the COVID-19 BioResource from the general public.
 Our general population cohort is open for recruitment for anyone with or without a health condition.
-If you are interested in taking part please see our Participants section for further information or contact us
+If you are interested in taking part, please see our Participants section for further information or contact us today.

 Want to make a difference?